clydotron/job_worker_service/Design.md

 }

-// a response containing output from the specified job, can be from either stdout or stderr.
+// a response containing output from the specified job, can be from either stdout or stderr. message GetJobOutputResponse {
-// simplify this: return only 'output', can be either stdout or stderr message GetJobOutputResponse {
   oneof output_msg {
     bytes stdout = 1;